Oluwxtope/Grind-75/README.md

     Use sliding window to keep track of start index and end = start + 1 index.
 Keep track of max and current profit starting at 0.
 If end - start less than 0, update start to end and end to start + 1.
 Else, if end - start > max profit, update max profit and move end to next element.
 3. [Majority Element](https://github.com/Oluwxtope/Grind-75/blob/main/Arrays/3%20Majority%20Element.py) <a name="majority-element"></a>
     > [Leetcode](https://leetcode.com/problems/majority-element/)
     Use hashmap to keep count of how many times an element appears in array, then iterate over hashmap and return element with a count > ceiling(n/2)
+    More optimal solution would be using the Boyer-Moore algorithm.
+Initialize count to 0 and potential candidate to first element in array.
+Then increment or decrement count by iterating through the array and seeing if potential candidate is present or not.
+Once count reaches 0, change potential candidate to be present element.
+Return potential candidate left.